zootsuitproductions/TRACE-For-Co-Ops/README.md

-# Summer 2024 CS 3200 Project Template Repository
+# Fall 2024 CS 3200 Project Template Repository

 This repo is a template for your semester project.
 It includes most of the infrastructure setup (containers) and sample code and data throughout.
 Explore it fully and ask questions.

 ## Prerequisites

 - A GitHub Account
-- A terminal-based or GUI git client **TODO - directions for setting up keys for terminal git access**
+- A terminal-based or GUI git client
 - VSCode with the Python Plugin
 - A distrobution of Python running on your laptop (Choco (for Windows), brew (for Macs), miniconda, Anaconda, etc).